Perfect Pairings & Recipes for

 Matching Flavour Profiles

-The flavour profile of cacao nibs offers many of the notes complementary to brandy, including cocoa and coffee accents.
-Because the flavour profile of cacao nibs has many of the of the features that are complementary to brandy, they are likely to pair very well together.
+The flavour profile of enoki mushroom offers many of the aroma notes complementary to brandy, including glutamic and grassy aroma notes.
+Because the flavour profile of enoki mushroom has many of the of the features that are complementary to brandy, they are likely to pair very well together.

-Prominent Flavour Notes Of Cacao Nibs Are Represented By Longer Bars
+Prominent Flavour Notes Of Enoki Mushroom Are Represented By Longer Bars

-The chart above shows the unique profile of cacao nibs across 150 dimensions of flavour, while the recipes below offer inspiration for bringing these flavours together with brandy.
+The chart above shows the unique profile of enoki mushroom across 150 dimensions of flavour, while the recipes below offer inspiration for bringing these flavours together with brandy.

 Linked Flavour Notes

-Looking at the accents that are most strongly associated with the various flavours of brandy, we can identify other ingredients that are likely to pair well.
+Looking at the aromas that are most strongly associated with the various flavours of brandy, we can identify other ingredients that are likely to pair well.

 Brandy's Strongest Flavours